-At Ralls, Wooten & Black, we handle all types of child custody battles—including divorce, modification of parenting plans, paternity, DCS, establishing parental rights, and enforcement proceedings.
+At Ralls & Wooten, we handle all types of child custody battles—including divorce, modification of parenting plans, paternity, DCS, establishing parental rights, and enforcement proceedings.

 For many years, Tennessee law stated that courts should do what is in the best interests of minor children.
 However, a few years ago the law changed and courts have been instructed to do what is in the best interests of minor children while also maximizing both parents’ time.
 Many judges have interpreted this clause to essentially create a presumption that the court should order an equal parenting plan, and other courts have considered the change practically meaningless.
 Because the interpretation of this law varies a great deal from judge to judge and from county to county, it is critical that your attorney understands the law and the court environment that your case is in.

 In almost all child custody cases, the court’s job is to create parenting plans, which is a court order that determines where and when children will see each parent.
 It also determines authority, child support, medical insurance, holiday visitation, and many other issues related to your child.

 In a divorce, child custody can be broken into two stages: what happens during the divorce and what happens after the divorce.
 In most cases when a divorce is filed, there is no parenting plan or court order to tell you where your child is supposed to live.
 When the divorce is first filed, it is up to the parents to try to agree.
 If you are unable to agree, many courts will make a parenting plan on a temporary basis while the divorce is pending.
 Then, the court will make another determination at the end of the case as to a permanent parenting plan.
 However, there are a few courts that will not set a parenting plan on a temporary basis.
 The final hearing is critical so your rights to raise your children are protected.